kaayce/vybe/docs/IMPROVEMENTS.md

 - For time series data `metrics`, we use Sorted Sets with timestamp as score and tps data as value

 ## FE

+- Use `useSuspenseQuery` instead of `useQuery` and `Suspense` for better data flow (data is guaranteed to be available) and less boilerplate
+- Use `useMemo` to memoize chart data to avoid unnecessary re-renders
+- Add localized `ErrorBoundaries` to handle errors in components